dougrathbone/cgateweb/README.md

 cgateweb
 ========

-MQTT interface for C-Bus lighting written in Node.js
+MQTT interface for C-Bus lighting written in Node.js.

+This script acts as a middleware broker that connects to C-Gate over telnet and publishes the events to an MQTT broker.

 (If you're looking for HVAC, I haven't/can't try it but have a look at this fork: https://github.com/mminehanNZ/cgateweb)